advanced-computer-lab/AclProject/README.md

 needed to ensure a satisfying experience for all the users.

 ## Build Status
-the code fully works and does not contain any bugs/errors.
+The code fully works and does not contain any bugs/errors.

 ## Code Style
-The following project was written with a standard javascript coding.
+The following project was written with a standard javascript coding React and React Router for the frontend
+Express and Mongoose for the backend

 ## Screenshots
  <img src="images/homepage.png">